GetUnite/liquidity-direction-protocol/README.md

 ### Built With

-Here are the major framework / languages used to build the Strategies.
+Here are the major framework / languages used to build the Protocol.

 * [Hardhat](https://hardhat.org/)
 * [Typescript](https://www.typescriptlang.org/)